18 Diagnostics for classification models

 theme(legend.position = "none")

-If we examine the data the explanation makes some sense.
+If we examine the data in Figure 18.5 the explanations make some sense.
 The misclassified penguin has an unusually small value on bm.
-That the SHAP value for bm was quite different pointed to this being a potential issue with the model, particularly for this penguin.
+That the SHAP value for bm was quite different from those of the other Gentoo penguins pointed to this being the potential issue with the model, particularly for this penguin.
 This penguin’s prediction is negatively impacted by bm being in the model.

 Code